What is a Demand Letter and Can I Do it Myself?

 2. Extent of damages

-In the next section, the letter should describe the extent of the accident’s damages (your losses).
+In the next section, the letter should describe the extent of the damages you suffered in the accident (your losses).
 It should include all your economic damages, such as medical costs, lost wages from missed work, and property damage (such as vehicle repairs).

 You can prove your economic damages with your prescription receipts, wage verification letters, and invoices from your healthcare providers.
 A detailed demand letter must list each injury and the associated medical expenses.